IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    nproc
    ```

 WSL uses dynamic resource allocation by default, which might not provide stable performance for Db2.
-Setting explicit limits improves container performance and reliability.
+Setting explicit limits improves the container performance and reliability.

 ## Related topics